neon-iot/iotfundamentals/README.md

 * Data analysis and visualization tools

 ## What you will learn
-* Use cases and applications of IoT technology
-* Definition and historical evolution of IoT
+* Identify real world problems where IoT can offer a valuable solution
+* Analyze required interaction between the IoT device and the physical world
-* Interaction with the physical world using sensors and actuators
+* Select sensors and actuators to accomplis a required interaction
-* Device architecture and its main components
-* Data processing and transfer technologies
-* Data collection and storage platforms
-* Data analysis and visualization tools

 ## What you will need:
 * Access to the Internet through a computer